 Let me introduce the team Mighty Moms relies on (these are in no real order, btw):

 This is me.
 I’m not to terribly interesting, but if you’re bored, you can read all the dirt here.
 The main summary (for you sleepyheads!) is this…

-- I grew up in Iowa and now live in Wisconsin.
+- I grew up in Iowa, went to school in Indiana, worked in Tennessee, and now live in Wisconsin.
 (Go Pack!)

 - I’m married to my favorite man in the world.
 (Sorry, Dad.)

 - We have three beautiful and precious girls, ages 18, 15, and 12.

 - We have three dogs; a cavapoo called Mr. Tumnus, a cavachon called Dr. Watson, and Frodo, our fat little shih-tzu rescue.
 (Boys for gender balance.)

 - I LOVE writing and connecting with other mothers online.
 (This means you.)

 - Unfortunately, I also completely fail the Blogger Stereotype Test.
 Yet here I am…blogging. #rebel